-The weather in Lisbon during the month of October is great for touring and sightseeing as autumn offers mild temperatures, fewer crowds and several events.
+The weather in Lisbon during October is great for touring and sightseeing as autumn offers mild temperatures, fewer crowds and several events.

 Weather in October: What to Pack, What to Wear